 30) Web Self-Service

-It is a type of electronic support, which allows the customers and agents to access information and performs tasks over the Internet, without any other interference from another agent in the call center.
+It is a type of electronic support, which allows the customers and agents to access information and perform tasks over the Internet, without any other interference from another agent in the call center.